abbrev/uartty/README.md

 ## <a name="compile-time-options"></a>Compile-time options

 UARTTY can be configured at compile-time to behave differently.
 The default settings work well in most situations.
+All of the following options can be modified in the uartty-config.h file.

 Set UARTTY\_PRESET to one of these symbols to enable/disable a variety of modes: